abhi-singh-123/dtdf/README.md

 This framework is described in full in the accompanying paper:

-> Kumar Abhishek, "Dharmik Test Design: A Framework for Software Quality Engineering Grounded in Classical Indian Knowledge Systems," *Software Quality Journal*, Springer, 2026 (under review).
+> Kumar Abhishek, "Dharmik Test Design: A Framework for Software Quality Engineering Grounded in Classical Indian Knowledge Systems"

 ---